 In many cases, it's difficult for an employer or employee to determine if they are properly following the laws set forth in the Americans with Disabilities Act (ADA).
 When a lawsuit arises, Attorney Christopher Slusser and the staff at the Slusser Law Firm in Hazleton and Philadelphia can help clients with their cases.

 Under the Americans with Disabilities Act, employers must accommodate workers with disabilities.
-If an employer takes a negative employment action (firing, refusing to hire, demoting, refusing to promote, etc.) against an employee with a physical, mental or even emotional disability, the disability can’t be the reason.
+If an employer takes a negative employment action, against an employee with a physical, mental, or even emotional disability, the disability can’t be the reason.

 This is more than fair, but it can create challenges for employers trying to accommodate disabilities while enforcing the rules of their workplace.
 It’s a difficult balance, but a recent ruling from a federal appellate court may provide guidance.

 The case involved Shannan McDonald, a receptionist in Michigan who suffered from a genetic disorder that had required a number of surgeries for which she had to take time off from work.
 She was a union member working under a collective bargaining agreement that required workers to take lunch breaks no earlier than 11 a.m.
 Employees had to decide between a 30-minute lunch break with additional 15-minute breaks (not to be tacked on to the lunch break) and a one-hour lunch break.

 McDonald chose a half-hour break but started leaving for the company gym at 10:30 a.m. to exercise while tacking on her 15-minute breaks to create an hour break.
 She also was accused of sexually harassing another worker.
 While the company was investigating the alleged harassment, McDonald asked to switch to an hour-long break or tack on her breaks in order to continue exercising during the workday, explaining that it helped with her pain.